 In March 2018, the CPTPP was executed.
-Peru entered into said agreement along with important economies of the Pacific such as Australia, Brunei, Canada, Chile, Darussalam, Japan, Malaysia, Mexico, New Zealand, Singapore and Vietnam.
+Peru shall enter into said treaty along with important economies of the Pacific such as Australia, Brunei, Darussalam, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Singapore and Vietnam as its original members.

-The commitment of Peruunder this agreement reinforces its strategic presence in the Asia-Pacific region, whose countries are important APEC economies; strengthens its goal to achieve free trade; and contributes to its desire of being considered a stable and investment-friendly country.
-It is deemed that this agreement will come into effect in Peru the first semester of 2019.
+This agreement reinforces Peru's strategic presence in the Asia-Pacific region, whose countries are important APEC economies; strengthens its goal to achieve free trade; and contributes to its desire of being considered a stable and investment-friendly country.
+The CPTPP is expected to enter into force for Peru in the course of 2021.

-The Pacific Alliance
+The Pacific Alliance (Alianza del Pacífico)